FBAGSTM/AED4/templates/README.md

     - echo "Create/Update of the SageMaker Pipeline and execution completed."
 ```

+* Purpose: Runs the SageMaker pipeline with the dataset prepared in the pre-build phase.
+* Key Commands:
+  - run-pipeline: Executes the pipeline with the specified parameters.
+  - aws s3 cp: Copies the evaluation results back to the local directory for further analysis.

-**Variables Defined in Common Repository**:
+> [!NOTE]Variables Defined in Main Repository:
-The following variables are already defined in the repository STM32_AWS_CDK, at location: lib/ml/sagemaker-pipeline.ts and do not need to be modified in the template:
+Other Environnments Variables are already defined in the **repository STM32_AWS_IaC** during the[SageMaker Pipeline Definition](https://github.com/TBALSTM/STM32_AWS_CDK/tree/main/lib/ml/sagemaker-pipeline.ts). **You do not need to modified them in the file without touching the   all architecture.**

 | Variable Name | Description
 | :- | :- |